 "It’s going to be a challenging year," he said.
-"I wouldn’t expect us to exceed our goals."
+"I wouldn’t expect us to exceed

-While Helmus doesn’t expect the year to end in disaster, Butler is reaching out to alumni who might think they can’t give
+Helmus doesn’t expect the year to end in disaster, Butler is reaching out to alumni who might think they can’t give

 giving.
 People who are at least 70-1/2 years old can send money directly from their individual retirement accounts to the